 Driving on steep hills or mountains is different from driving in flat or rolling terrain.
 If you drive regularly in steep country, or if you're planning to visit there, here are some tips that can make your trips safer and more enjoyable.
-See "Off-Road Driving" in the Index for information about driving off-road.
+See Off-Road Driving with Your Four-Wheel-Drive Vehicle on page 4-15 for information about driving off-road.